shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 > Timing information for a single predicted event (either arrival or departure).

 Both `delay` and `time` fields are set.
-Note that the delay can be and is reasonably often negative, particularly for buses.
+Note that the delay can be negative reasonably often, particularly for buses.

 The `uncertainty` field is currently omitted.
 According to the specs it probably should be set, given the API is returning the `delay`.